commercetools-demo/deno-cli/readme.md

   - `import` Imports a selection of products into the project.
 For now a rubber duck with 7 variants
   - `clean` Deletes all products from the project
-  - `publish` Publish a modified on unpublished product
+  - `publish` Publish a modified or unpublished product
 - `customer` Work with the customer entity
   - `list` list all customers in the project
   - `import <region> <count>` import a number of random customers into the project.
 - `configure` configure your project with the right settings
-  - `init <region>` Initialise the configuration with countries, languages, zones, channels, tax-rates, shipping methods, channels and stores.
+  - `init <region>` Initialize the configuration with countries, languages, zones, channels, tax-rates, shipping methods, channels and stores.
 Allowed regions are: EMEA, APAC or US
   - `plan` this is just an alias for the terraform plan command
-  - `apply` this is just an alias for the terraform apply command, be carefull, this will overwrite all in your project
+  - `apply` this is just an alias for the terraform apply command, be careful, this will overwrite all in your project
   - `clean` this will remove all cached terraform information, so gives you a clean slate to start over again.
-Be carefull, you will loose state with terraform aswell!
+Be careful, you will loose state with terraform as well!
 - `globals` Set a number of global parameters to make working with languages, countries and stores a bit easier